mamrhein/quantity/README.txt

 Using one unit as a reference and defining all other units by giving a scaling factor is only possible if the units have the same scale.
-Otherwise, units have to be instantiated via the coresponding class `Unit` sub-class without giving a definition.
+Otherwise, units have to be instantiated via the corresponding class `Unit` sub-class without giving a definition.

     >>> class Temperature(Quantity):